-- Inspects all work and materials for conformance to Contract Documents, shop drawings, change orders - Coordinates special inspections - · Judges clean-up effectiveness.
-If ineffective, notifies A/E and University of problems - · Verifies approved erosion & sediment control plan is on site and is being followed daily - Notifies A/E and University of deficiencies - Verifies Contractor's disposal site has been approved - · Verifies that offsite storage for Contractor materials is approved - Verifies Contractor records proper disposal of hazardous material.
+- · Inspects all work and materials for conformance to Contract Documents, shop drawings, change orders - · Coordinates structural and special inspections. - · Coordinates structural observations. - · Judges clean-up effectiveness.
+If ineffective, notifies A/E and University of problems - · Verifies approved erosion & sediment control plan is on site and is being followed daily - · Notifies A/E and University of deficiencies - · Verifies Contractor's disposal site has been approved - · Verifies that offsite storage for Contractor materials is approved - · Verifies Contractor records proper disposal of hazardous material.